DawsonMyers/geo-cli/Readme.md

 > `geo-cli` is only supported on Ubuntu.

 ## Example
 Lets say that you're developing a new feature on a `2004` branch of MyGeotab, but have to switch to a `2002` branch for a high priority bug fix that requires the use of `geotabdemo` (or any compatible database, for that matter).
-Switching to a compatible database is as simple as checking out the branch, **building project** (only required when creating a new db container), and then running the following in a terminal:
+Switching to a compatible database is as simple as checking out the branch, **building the project** (only required when creating a new db container), and then running the following in a terminal:
 ```bash
 geo db start 2002
 ```